mrachinskiy/jewelcraft/README.md

 * Check [known issues](#known-issues).
 * Ensure the bug can be reproduced in the latest add-on version.
-* [Open new issue][new_issue], be sure to include Blender and add-on versions, and screenshot showing the error message.
+* [Open new bug report][new_bug_report], be sure to include Blender and add-on versions, and screenshot showing the error message.

 ### Known issues